 After engaging 26 Parkinson’s patients in an 8-week protocol, consisting of riding stationary cycles 3 times a week with careful monitoring, results were undeniably positive.
 By being forced to pedal past their comfort level, the test subjects showed increases in connectivity between the regions of the brain responsible for motor ability: primary motor cortex and posterior region of the thalamus.
 Furthermore, these benefits seem to confer somewhat long-lasting effects.

 The Brain Gain

 The postulation has 2 working theories: either the basal ganglia itself enabled the cycling, or this network may have been bypassed by other brain systems in an effort to coordinate the movements required for riding a bicycle.
-These results offer hope that even in the absence of forced-rate exercise, those suffering with PD may now have a variety of mobility options.
+These results offer hope that even in the absence of forced-rate exercise, Parkinson’s patients may now have a variety of mobility options.
 Swimming is currently being considered as a potential beneficial exercise, as well as calming activities such as T’ai Ch’i.

 Imagine being able to offer an otherwise sedentary client the opportunity to engage in truly beneficial cardiovascular exercise, even when walking has ceased to be an option.
 If this sounds like a powerful statement, consider the impact such a revelation might have on the patient’s outlook on life.
 We might just have the power to make this happen in many Parkinson’ patients.

 - Snijders AH, Bloem BR.
 Cycling for freezing of gait.
 N Engl J Med.
 2010 Apr 1;362(13):e46.
 PubMed PMID: 20357278